disruptiveplanets/AIME/data/probe-space/readme.md

 ![Theta 3 sigma](theta-3-sigma.png)

 The next step should be to make these plots again for a, b, and c, then a sigma scan.

+# Jan 7

+Reran the code to make the likelihood half the chi squared.
+The above plots are still correct.